zachleigh/yarak/README.md

             //
             'commandsDir' => APP_PATH.'/commands/'
         ],
+        'namespaces' => [
             //
+            'commandsNamespace' => 'App\Console\Commands'
+        ],
+        //
     ]);
 });
 ```
+If `commandsNamespace` is not set, Yarak will attempt to create a namespace based on available file path information.
+If the generated namespace is incorrect, set `commandsNamespace` as shown above.

 Once `commandsDir` is registered, use the `make:command` command to generate a custom command.
 ```